Christian eschatology: History

 Eschatology within early Christianity originated with the public life and preaching of Jesus.
-Christian eschatology is an ancient branch of study in Christian theology, informed by Biblical texts such as the Olivet discourse, The Sheep and the Goats, and other discourses of end times by Jesus, with the doctrine of the Second Coming discussed by Paul the Apostle in his epistles, both the authentic and the disputed ones.
-Other escathological doctrines can be found in the Epistle of James, the First Epistle of Peter, the First Epistle of John.
-The Second Epistle of Peter explains that God is patient, and has not yet brought the Second Coming of Christ in order that more people will have the chance to reject evil and find salvation (3:3–9); therefore, it calls on Christians to wait patiently for the parousia and to study scripture.
-The First Epistle of Clement, written by Pope Clement I in ca. 95, criticizes those who had doubts about the faith because the Second Coming had not yet occurred.
+Jesus is sometimes interpreted as referring to his Second Coming in Matthew 24:27; Matthew 24:37–39; Matthew 26:64; Mark 14:62.
+Christian eschatology is an ancient branch of study in Christian theology, informed by Biblical texts such as the Olivet Discourse (recorded in Matthew 24–25, Mark 13, and Luke 21), The Sheep and the Goats, and other discourses of end times by Jesus, with the doctrine of the Second Coming discussed by Paul the Apostle in his epistles, both the authentic and the disputed ones.
+Other eschatological doctrines can be found in the Epistle of James, the First Epistle of Peter, and the First Epistle of John.
+According to some scholars, the Second Epistle of Peter explains that God is patient and has not yet brought about the Second Coming of Christ, in order that more people will have the chance to reject evil and find salvation (3:3–9); therefore, it calls on Christians to wait patiently for the Parousia and to study scripture.
+Other scholars, however, believe that the New Testament epistles are an exhortation to the early church believers to patiently expect the imminent return of Jesus, predicted by himself on several occasions in the gospels.
+The First Epistle of Clement, written by Pope Clement I in ca. 95, criticizes those who had doubts about the faith because the Second Coming had, in his view, not yet occurred.

 Christian eschatology is also discussed by Ignatius of Antioch (c.
 35–107 AD) in his epistles, then given more consideration by the Christian apologist, Justin Martyr (c.
 100–165).
 Treatment of eschatology continued in the West in the teachings of Tertullian (c.
 160–225), and was given fuller reflection and speculation soon after by Origen (c.
 185–254).
-The word was used first by the Lutheran theologian Abraham Calovius (1612–86) but only came into general usage in the 19th century.
+The word was used first by the Lutheran theologian Abraham Calovius (1612–1686) but only came into general usage in the 19th century.

 The growing modern interest in eschatology is tied to developments in Anglophone Christianity.
 Puritans in the 18th and 19th centuries were particularly interested in a postmillennial hope which surrounded Christian conversion.
 This would be contrasted with the growing interest in premillennialism, advocated by dispensational figures such as J. N. Darby.
 Both of these strands would have significant influences on the growing interests in eschatology in Christian missions and in Christianity in West Africa and Asia.
 However, in the 20th century, there would be a growing number of German scholars such as Jürgen Moltmann and Wolfhart Pannenberg who would likewise be interested in eschatology.

 In the 1800s, a group of Christian theologians inclusive of Ellen G. White, William Miller and Joseph Bates began to study eschatological implications revealed in the Book of Daniel and the Book of Revelation.
 Their interpretation of Christian eschatology resulted in the founding of the Seventh-day Adventist church.